Getting started with Cloudflare Zero Trust

 How do I change my subscription plan?

-To make changes to your subscription, visit the Billing section under Account on the .
+To make changes to your subscription, visit the Billing section under Account in Zero Trust.
 You can change or cancel your subscription at any time.
 Just remember - if you downgrade your plan during a billing cycle, your downgraded pricing will apply in the next billing cycle.
 If you upgrade during a billing cycle, you will be billed for the upgraded plan at the moment you select it.

 How are active seats measured?